HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 | Tick counter | No      | n.a.   | n.a.   | Throw away                                                              | n.a.                               |

 The PHG maps the 'converted' timestamp to either an `Observation.effectiveDateTime` element or an `Observation.effectivePeriod` element.
 The second situation occurs when the observation includes a Measurement-Duration (duration) attribute.
 Then the timestamp attribute gives the start of the period and the end of the period is obtained by adding the Measurement-Duration value to it.
 If no timestamp is provided, the PHG, using the time of reception of the observation as its timestamp must then do the reverse; the time of reception is the end time and the start time is given by subtracting the Measurement-Duration value from it.
-When the PHG modifies an Observation's timestamp as received from the PHD it shall also generate a Coincident Timestamp observation that records how the `Observation.effective[x]` element is generated.
+When the PHG modifies an Observation's timestamp as received from the PHD it shall also generate a [Coincident Timestamp Observation](StructureDefinition-PhdCoincidentTimeStampObservation.html) that records how the `Observation.effective[x]` element is generated.

 ### extension: Coincident timestamp reference
 This extension references Coincident Timestamp Observation resource that relates the PHD and PHG timelines.
 This occurs whenever the observation reported by the PHD has a timestamp.
 The Coincident Timestamp Observation reports how this `Observation.effective[x]` element is generated.